 Amy Fogarty, RN, DNP, RYT 200

 Amy is a co-owner of Yara Yoga and has been a registered nurse for over 15 years.
+She is also the Director of Yoga Services at The Emily Program.
 Amy holds a Doctorate in Nursing Practice from The College of St. Scholastica and is a graduate of the Yoga North ISYI.
 Amy has training in trauma-sensitive yoga from the Trauma Center Trauma (TCTSY) and has also received additional training in yoga for stress, anxiety, depression, and PTSD from Yoga North ISYI.

 As a lifelong learner, she is currently enrolled in the Ayurvedic Yoga Specialist training offered through the Himalayan Institute and Yoga North.
 Amy appreciates the opportunity to marry her western nursing knowledge with the ancient wisdom of yoga and ayurveda.
 Amy enjoys leading somatic yoga classes and working 1:1 with clients to create customized home practices and daily Ayurvedic lifestyle routines.
 In addition to yoga, Amy also loves running, hiking, biking, skiing, and cooking.
 Amy is currently teaching yoga for The Emily Program (in their Intensive Outpatient Eating Disorder Treatment Program), for the 6th Judicial DWI Court, and for private clients/families